 News and Information

 TruStar Federal Credit Union is pleased to once again offer its annual scholarship program to local high school students.
-Financing a college education can be difficult and stressful.
-We want to help alleviate some of that burden.
+Financing a college education can be difficult and stressful and we want to help alleviate some of that burden.

-Recognizing that dedication and hard work is at the heart of succeeding in high school and pursuits beyond high school, we have designed our scholarship program to reward those students who have excelled in their studies.
+Recognizing that dedication and hard work is at the heart of succeeding in high school and beyond, we have designed our scholarship program to reward those students who have shown a commitment to their academics.

 Below you will find links for the eligibility requirements as well as an application for the scholarships.

 Applications should be turned into your local branch or mailed no later than April 19, 2018 to:

 Please contact Wendy at 218.283.2000 x1139 with any questions.